 Download the Handbook in PDF.

 The Handbook also contains linked, easy to use, on-line planning tools to help design efficient governance models.
-Download the Self-Assessment and Planning Tool (Beta version) in xlsx.
+Download the Self-Assessment and Planning Tool in xlsx.

-For more information, please contact Marko Prem, Deputy Director of PAP/RAC, at firstname.lastname@example.org.
+For more information about the handbook, please contact Marko Prem, Deputy Director of PAP/RAC, at firstname.lastname@example.org.